agusticonesagago/Django_APIs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project contains a Dockerfile to work with Django, Celery, pgAdmin, PostgreSQL, and Redis.
 In addition, it consists of about three APIs to be able to log in, and sign up users with tokens to subsequently be able to access information.
-All this with Swagger documentation in order to have greater visibility of the REST APIs created.<p align="right">(<a href="#top">back to top</a>)</p>
+All this with Swagger documentation in order to have greater visibility of the REST APIs created.<p align="right">
 ### Built With
 This project uses the following language and frameworks:
 * [Python](https://www.python.org/)